wilkeska/PFAS_Modeling/readme.md

 4. Several reactions are “ambiguous” and cantera will use the designated default reaction
    1. Default reaction may not be conducive for simulating C2F6
 5. Some reactions are not parsed (they may just not be relevant)
-6. cfs2canteraPD will create a valid path diagram for CF4 at 45kW injected at port 4.
-Tolerance = 0.0001, cutoff = 1e-20, threshold = 0.01.
-Will not create valid diagram for CF3CF3 in any condition, or CF4 in conditons:
-7. PFRTP-Garrett does not make valid diagrams for CF4 @ 27.5 kW

 <table border="1">
 <caption><h4>Validated Path Diagrams - CFS</h4></caption>